Aquatic plant

 Aquatic plants, also referred to as hydrophytes, are vascular plants and non-vascular plants that have adapted to live in aquatic environments (saltwater or freshwater).
 In lakes, rivers and wetlands, aquatic vegetations provide cover for aquatic animals such as fish, amphibians and aquatic insects, create substrate for benthic invertebrates, produce oxygen via photosynthesis, and serve as food for some herbivorous wildlife.
-Familiar examples of aquatic plants include waterlily, lotus, duckweeds, mosquito fern, floating heart, water milfoils, mare's tail, water lettuce, water hyacinth, and algae.
+Familiar examples of aquatic plants include waterlily, lotus, duckweeds, mosquito fern, floating heart, water milfoils, mare's tail, water lettuce, and water hyacinth.

 Aquatic plants require special adaptations for prolonged inundation in water, and for floating at the water surface.
 The most common adaptation is the presence of lightweight internal packing cells, aerenchyma, but floating leaves and finely dissected leaves are also common.
 Aquatic plants only thrive in water or in soil that is frequently saturated, and are therefore a common component of swamps and marshlands.

 Evolution

 Aquatic plants have adapted to live in either freshwater or saltwater.
 Aquatic vascular plants have originated on multiple occasions in different plant families; they can be ferns or angiosperms (including both monocots and dicots).
 The only angiosperms capable of growing completely submerged in seawater are the seagrasses.
 Examples are found in genera such as Thalassia and Zostera.
 An aquatic origin of angiosperms is supported by the evidence that several of the earliest known fossil angiosperms were aquatic.
 Aquatic plants are phylogenetically well dispersed across the angiosperms, with at least 50 independent origins, although they comprise less than 2% of the angiosperm species.
 Archaefructus represents one of the oldest, most complete angiosperm fossils which is around 125 million years old.
 These plants require special adaptations for living submerged in water or floating at the surface.